TkTech/ckanext-cloudstorage/README.md

 first.
 Run next command from extension folder:
     `paster cloudstorage initdb -c /etc/ckan/default/production.ini `

+With that feature you can use `cloudstorage_clean_multipart` action, which is available only for sysadmins.
+After executing, all unfinished multipart uploads, older than 7 days, will be aborted.
+You can configure this lifetime

+     ckanext.cloudstorage.max_multipart_lifetime = {number of days(default: 7)}

 # Migrating From FileStorage

 If you already have resources that have been uploaded and saved using CKAN's